-‘Double Shot At Love’ Star Derynn Paige Lays With Legs Open In Tiny Black Bikini
+'Double Shot At Love' Star Derynn Paige Lays With Legs Open In Tiny Black Bikini

 "You look awesome," wrote one fan.

-“Wowser,” exclaimed a second follower.
+"Wowser," a second follower gushed.

-“That suit though, and your body is insane.
-Totally gorgeous,” penned a third Instagram user of the sultry photograph.
+"That suit though, and your body is insane.
+Totally gorgeous," penned a third user of the sultry photograph.

 Other followers used emoji as their commentary.
-They favored red hearts, smiley and devil faces as well as yellow stars.
+They favored red hearts and devil faces, as well as yellow stars.